Approximation of Splines in Wasserstein Spaces: Fully discrete Wasserstein splines and numerical results

 \subsection{Algorithmic foundations}

 To implement Wasserstein splines numerically, we have to further discretize the time-discrete spline energy in space.
-With the application to images in mind, we consider $\Omega\coloneqq[0,1]^2$ ($d=2$).
-Let $\mu\in\mathcal{P}(\Omega)$.
+With the application to images in mind, we consider $\Omega\coloneqq[0,1]^2$ ($d=2$) and an 'Eulerian' discretization of probability measures: Let $\mu\in\mathcal{P}(\Omega)$.
 Here, the image intensities on each colour channel are encoded as Lebesgue densities.
 We can obtain the discretized version of a density $\mu$ by first defining the computational mesh

 Next, we integrate the mass of $\mu$ on each cell $\Omega^{kl}\coloneqq[\frac{k}{M-1},\frac{k+1}{M-1}]\times[\frac{l}{N-1},\frac{l+1}{N-1}]$, and define the weight